crashkonijn/GOAP/README.md

 # GOAP
 A multi-threaded GOAP system for Unity3D

-This library was used to create the AI in the game [Basher Beatdown](http://swordgc.com), but has been written to function on it's own and as such should be usable in any game.
+This library was used to create the AI in the game [Basher Beatdown](https://youtu.be/x653mVuNP0A?t=12s), but has been written to function on it's own and as such should be usable in any game.

 ## Functions
 * Simple
+* Fast
 * Multi-Threaded
 * GOAP Visualizer